+Syphilis is a sexually transmitted disease (STD) caused by the bacterial spirochete Treponema pallidum.
 Syphilis is broken into three stages: primary, secondary, and late stage.
 People infected with syphilis may not have any symptoms for years; yet remain at risk for late complications if they are not treated.
 Although transmission appears to occur from persons with sores who are in the primary or secondary stage, many of these sores are unrecognized.
 Thus, most transmission is from persons who are unaware of their infection.
-Over the past several years, increases in syphilis among men having sex with men (MSM) have been reported and has been an issue in Davis County as well.
+Over the past several years, increases in syphilis among men having sex with men (MSM) have been reported and have been an issue in Davis County as well.